2N Diamonds & Fine Jewelry

 +

-Full 4C Grading — Cut, Color, Clarity, and Carat independently verified
+Complete 4C Grading — Cut, Color, Clarity, and Carat independently assessed and documented with precise measurements.

-Laser Inscription — IGI report number microscopically engraved on the girdle
+Laser Inscription — The IGI report number is microscopically engraved on the diamond's girdle, permanently linking the stone to its certificate.

-Online Verification — Verify any certificate at igi.org
+Online Verification — Every IGI certificate can be independently verified at igi.org using the report number.

-Every Diamond, Certified: At 2N Diamonds, 100% of our diamonds come with IGI certification.
-No exceptions.
-Complete transparency is our promise.
+Every Diamond, Certified: At 2N Diamonds, 100% of our diamonds come with full IGI certification — no exceptions.
+You will never have to wonder about the quality of what you are purchasing.
+Complete transparency is not a promise; it is how we operate.

 Full IGI Guide →